Kentucky State Flag Size Guide: Finding the Right Size for Your Display

 Kentucky storms and sudden gusts, especially in the Ohio River Valley and Eastern mountains, mean commercial-grade flags and poles are recommended.

-Best Material for the Kentucky Climate
+Best Flag Material for the Kentucky Climate

 Kentucky weather brings high humidity, thunderstorms, heavy winds, heat, and winter snow.
 The right material makes a major difference in flag lifespan.